6 Techniques To Record Video Testimonials Like a Proย

 Blurring the background will give you more aesthetic options, and youโ€™ll be able to make a boring background pleasing.
 It will also push your talent forward making him or her the focus.

 You should experiment by moving things around, bringing a plant into the shot or a painting, and seeing how that looks on camera.
 Or you can use a long shot of an office to create a fantastic backdrop.
-You can turn boring into something interesting!ย
+You can turn boring into something interesting!

 Just a reminder: stay away from cramped spaces if you can and avoid windows unless you want a white blowout look.

-Lighting for a video testimonial: Lights will make or break a shot.
+Lighting for a Video Testimonial: Lights Will Make or Break a Shot

-I’m amused when someone says they want a shot to look natural, meaning it should take no effort.
-You don’t have to record video testimonials like a Hollywood production, but you should take certain inspiration from the pros.
+Iโ€™m amused when someone says they want a shot to look natural, meaning it should take no effort.
+You donโ€™t have to record video testimonials like a Hollywood production, but you should take certain inspiration from the pros.

-It takes our production crew a minimum of 1-2 hours to set up a video testimonial, and thatโ€™s having done it a few hundred times.
+It takes our corporate production crew a minimum of 1-2 hours to set up a video testimonial, and thatโ€™s having done it a few hundred times.

 The cost of technology has come way down over the years, and even inexpensive LED lights allow you to dial in a precise color temperature.
 Youโ€™ll want to match your lights with the environment that you are shooting in.

-You will use the 3200-kelvin setting if you are in a house or office lit with tungsten bulbs or warm LEDs โ€” yellow hue.
+You will use the 3200-kelvin setting if you are in a house or office lit with tungsten bulbs or warm LEDsโ€”yellow.
 There are temperatures in between, but I want to keep this simple, as it doesnโ€™t need to be complicated if you arenโ€™t a professional.

 If you want to take lighting to another level, you should invest in a light meter if you want the precise color temperature of the scene you are shooting.
+Good lighting also simplifies the video editing process, making it easier to produce polished content.
+It can be really difficult to achieve a natural color in postproduction if you have a mix of lighting.

 Try to avoid shooting video testimonials outdoors.
 Lighting outdoors can be harsh and create unflattering shadows unless you have the knowledge and tools to control light.
 Below is a setup for a professional outdoor video testimonial.

-Tip: The good news is you can get a good shot with an inexpensive interview lighting kit that you can purchase at B&H. They are one of the few places where you can talk to a pro who cares about your needs and find tutorials on an interview setup.
-They also carry everything youโ€™ll need to conduct an interview, from a value setup to a full-blown Hollywood array.
+Tip: The good news is you can get a good shot with an inexpensive interview lighting kit that you can purchase at B&H Video & Photography.
+They are one of the few places where you can talk to a pro who cares about your needs and find tutorials on an interview setup.
+They also carry everything youโ€™ll need to conduct an interview, from a value setup to a full-blown Hollywood array.I donโ€™t get paid by B&H for endorsements.
+I mention them because they are the standard when it comes to buying production gear or comparing specs and prices.

 You must have good testimonial audio if you want people to watch your video.